solana-mobile/mobile-wallet-adapter/spec/spec.md

 ```

 where:
-- `t`: specifies format of the payload.
+- `t`: specifies format of the payload, expected to be `sip99` though other types are allowed.
 - `domain`: [RFC 4501](https://www.rfc-editor.org/rfc/rfc4501) dns authority that is requesting the signing.
 - `address`: Solana address performing the signing
 - `statement`: (optional) Human-readable ASCII assertion that the user will sign, and it must not contain newline characters.